 - long-lasting shootings.

-The director didn’t left signs in the film to understand which one he used.
-For example, in the scene where another man (antagonist) asks the protagonist to pay a tax and the camera is shooting from distance a doubt can appear – does the tax collector knows about camera.
-If yes – is he acting, or why he let them to shoot?
-Usually people doesn’t welcome the idea of being filmed while doing illegal actions.
-If he doesn’t know than how the flip-on microphone and the camera (probably with a tripod or steady-cam) were not noticed by the people around.
-But such kind of doubts during the film don’t harm the documentary value of Makala (the word means coal in Swahili) as a love and an honest look of the author is present in the movie and they are dominant compared to the hardly noticeable issues.
+The director didn’t leave signs in the film to understand which one he used.
+For example, in the scene where another man (antagonist) asks the protagonist to pay a tax and the camera is shooting from a distance a doubt can appear – does the tax collector knows about the camera?
+If yes – is he acting, or why did he let them shoot?
+Usually, people don’t welcome the idea of being filmed while doing illegal actions.
+If he doesn’t know, then how the flip-on microphone and the camera (probably with a tripod or steady-cam) were not noticed by the people around.
+But such kind of doubts during the film don’t harm the documentary value of Makala (the word means coal in Swahili) as love and an honest look of the author are present in the movie, and they are dominant compared to the hardly noticeable issues.

 At the end of all, Makala is here to prove once again that the documentary cinema didn’t change its nature within 1 century – as worse it is for protagonists in real life as better for the documentary film.
-It’s crucial to accept but in 1920s Flaherty didn’t help anyhow his protagonists to survive the heavy living conditions but only captured it.
-2 years later after the premiere of the film about himself – Nanook died because of hunger.
-A century later Emmanuel Gras still captures a heavy living conditions and it’s so beautiful on the screen, so poetic.
+It’s crucial to accept but in the 1920s, Flaherty didn’t help his protagonists anyhow to survive the heavy living conditions but only captured it.
+2 years later, after the premiere of the film about himself – Nanook died because of hunger.
+A century later, Emmanuel Gras still captures heavy living conditions and it’s so beautiful on the screen, so poetic.

 The review is written in frames of the film critics’ workshop by Olivier Pélisson during the Golden Apricot international film festival 2019